Bhagavad Gita Chapter 1 Verse 6 Meaning

 Available in 28 languages

-This verse from Chapter 1 of the Bhagavad Gita highlights a practical insight: The strong Yudhamanyu and the brave Uttamaujas, the son of Subhadra (Abhimanyu, the son of Subhadra and Arjuna), and the sons of Draupadi, all of them great charioteers (great heroes).
+The strong Yudhamanyu and the brave Uttamaujas, the son of Subhadra (Abhimanyu, the son of Subhadra and Arjuna), and the sons of Draupadi, all of them great charioteers (great heroes)."
+The teaching here extends the chapter's central concern with compassion.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+The connection between compassion and moral crisis that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team